ropensci/roweb3/content/blog/2025-05-15-puentes-y-comunidades-mi-camino-como-campeona-de-ropensci/index.en.md

 I had the opportunity to receive the scholarship to attend Posit::Conf, one of the most important international conferences in the R ecosystem.
 It was a transformative experience: I learned a lot, met people I admire and experienced firsthand what it means to be part of a global community that is committed to free software, open access and collaborative development.
 In addition, it was very special to meet in person with part of the rOpenSci team and other people who are part of this community.
 The exchange helped me to rethink key aspects of arcenso, from its structure to its open collaboration potential.
 I came away with new ideas, inspiration and a network of people to continue growing with.

-{{<figure src = "comunidades.png" alt = "Collage con dos imágenes: a la izquierda, grupo de campeones rOpenSci en la posit::conf de izquierda a derecha: Luis Verde, Andrea Gomez, Sunny Tseng y Francisco Cardozo; a la derecha, una fotografía de la pantalla durante la presentación del paquete arcenso en LatinR.">}}
+{{<figure caption = "Key moments of the tour: meeting with the rOpenSci community at posit::conf and arcenso presentation at LatinR." src = "communities.png" alt = "Collage with two images: on the left, group of rOpenSci champions at posit::conf from left to right: Luis Verde, Andrea Gomez, Sunny Tseng and Francisco Cardozo; on the right, an image of the screen during the arcenso package presentation at LatinR.">}}}

 ### LatinR